US Rhodes Scholars for 2021 include UM student

 "Working to rectify that while having his name next to mine is definitely attention that I will continually be working to reconcile," Girgis said.

-The winners were chosen from a pool of more than 2,300 applicants — of which 953 were endorsed by 288 different colleges and universities to study at Oxford University in England.
+The winners were chosen from a pool of more than 2,300 applicants — of which 953 were endorsed by 288 different colleges and universities to study at Oxford.